bogen85/das-py-chat-gpt/README.md

 Output history is saved and is restored on next run of the program.

-I don't really know Qt6. (or any Qt).
+I don't really know Qt6. (or any Qt all that well).
+Most of what I know I've learned on this project.

 Having issue with it not reading `~/.config/qt6ct/qt6ct.conf` (if it is supposed to read it at all?)